 Amy & Bill bought the 18 acres where Finnegan’s Farm, West now stands in 2012.
 It had been a working farm years ago, but when they acquired it the place was bareland.
 Since then, they have cut trees, milled them, and built their homes and barn.
-The floors and cabinets are made from their trees, and stone for the fireplace is from the property.
+The floors and cabinets are made from their trees, and the stone for the fireplace is from the property.
 Impressive!

 The Finnegans both spent a good portion of their childhoods on farms or in the woods, Bill in St. Louis and Amy in Ireland.
 That upbringing inspired them to get back to the land and begin their own farm, enabling them to live closer to nature and be with animals.

 They added a permaculture produce plot in 2014 and sold at their first farmers market at Sullivan Farm.
-You can currently find them at the Washington Depot Farmers Market selling produce, flowers, maple syrup and baked goods.
+You can currently find them at the Washington Depot Farmers Market selling produce, flowers, maple syrup, and baked goods.
 Items can also be purchased from their farm stand, The Shack.

 Add to that an ever-growing family of farm animals, and you have yourself a little slice of homesteading heaven.

 Amy and Bill want to spread the word about agri-tourism on their property and hope people will come and experience a stay on their yurt campsite.
 The goal is to add another tent next year, and also rent out their guest house.
 In the future, they have plans to build a chapel to host small weddings.
 The hope is that the experience of visiting their homestead will inspire others to get back to a simpler way of life.

 Which brings us to our yurt experience…

 Our abode for the evening is located in a lovely clearing behind the Finnegan’s home.
 To get there, we walk past a large permaculture vegetable garden and our neighbors, the Highland cows.
 As we round a corner we see our YURT!
 It’s so cute and looks like a white chocolate Hershey’s Kiss!